Evolution PDEs and augmented eigenfunctions. Finite interval: Introduction

+the asymptotic formula for $\sigma$ is given in~\cite{Smi2013a}.
+By using the residue theorem, it is possible to express the right hand side of equation~\eqref{eqn:introIBVP.solution.1} in terms of an infinite series over $\sigma$.

 We note that even for problems for which there does exist a series representation (like problem~1), the integral representation~\eqref{eqn:introIBVP.solution.2} has certain advantages.
-In particular, it provides an efficient numerical evaluation of the solution~\cite{FF2008a}.
+In particular, via an appropriate contour deformation, one may ensure that the integrand decays exponentially.
+This yields a rapidly converging solution representation suitable for an efficient numerical evaluation.
+In the case of initial data with explicitly computable Fourier transform, this is demonstrated in~\cite{FF2008a}, but the rapid convergence is not restricted to such data.

-Generic initial-boundary value problems for which there does \emph{not} exist an infinite series representation will be referred to as problems of type~II, in contrast to those problems whose solutions possess both an integral and a series representation, which will be referred to as problems of type~I, \begin{quote} existence of a series representation: type~I \\ existence of only an integral representation: type~II. \end{quote}
+Generic IBVP for which there does \emph{not} exist an infinite series representation will be referred to as problems of type~II, in contrast to those problems whose solutions possess both an integral and a series representation, which will be referred to as problems of type~I, \begin{quote} existence of a series representation: type~I \\ existence of only an integral representation: type~II. \end{quote}